Office of the Dean of the College

-The Student Government Association (SGA) is the primary organization that represents the will of the Colgate student body.
-Among other rights listed in Article II of the SGA constitution, every Colgate student has the right to vote, run for a position, and join recognized organizations.
+The Student Government Association (SGA) is comprised of elected student representatives from each class representing their interests to the larger Colgate community and administration.
+Among other rights listed in the SGA constitution, every Colgate student has the right to vote, run for a position, and join recognized organizations.
 The elected officials of SGA are charged with improving campus life by promoting student concerns.

 ALANA Cultural Center

-The Max A. Shacknai Center for Outreach, Volunteerism, and Education (the COVE) is Colgate’s center for service, citizenship, and community building and fosters commitment to social responsibility and civic engagement within the Colgate community.
-The COVE supports 40 student-led community-based teams (volunteer groups); offers alternative break opportunities; serves as a resource to the faculty for developing and teaching service-learning courses; sponsors an internship program; offers a pre-orientation service program; participates in campus life initiatives; offers topical, skill-based learning opportunities; raises awareness for local, national, and global social issues; and provides programming in social change–oriented career choices.
+The Max A. Shacknai Center for Outreach, Volunteerism, and Education (the COVE) is Colgate’s center for service, citizenship, and community building, fostering commitment to social responsibility and civic engagement within the Colgate community.
+The COVE supports 38 student-led community-based teams (volunteer groups); offers paid office student interns and literacy tutoring positions in local elementary schools; offers alternative break service opportunities; serves as a resource to the faculty for developing and teaching service-learning courses; sponsors an internship program; offers a pre-orientation service program; leads voter education and voter registration efforts on campus; participates in campus life initiatives; offers topical, skill-based learning opportunities; raises awareness for local, national, and global social issues; and provides programming in social change–oriented career choices.
 The COVE includes a lounge, conference room, and staff offices.

 Fraternity and Sorority Advising

 With a history dating back to 1856, Colgate currently recognizes five national fraternities and three national sororities.
-Fraternities and Sororities emphasize shared values and responsibilities, provide leadership opportunities, and allow members to live together.
-The buildings that house the eight recognized fraternity and sorority chapters are owned by the University, and their residents are held to the same high standards as students residing in other living units.
-Fraternities and sororities at Colgate are advised by professional staff members and receive guidance and support from their national chapters as well as from their organizations’ alumni advisers.
+Fraternities and sororities emphasize shared values and responsibilities, provide leadership opportunities, create life-long friendships, and allow members to live together in chapter houses owned by the University.
+Fraternities and sororities at Colgate are advised by professional staff members and receive guidance and support from their national headquarters as well as from their organizations’ alumni advisers.
 Affiliation with these organizations may occur during the sophomore year.

-Nearly all students who join a Greek-letter organization blend their involvement with other extracurricular and athletic activities, undergraduate research, and/or employment.
-Not every member lives in the chapter house (only juniors and seniors are eligible), although residence in chapter houses is reserved solely for members of that organization.
+Nearly all students who join a fraternity or sorority blend their involvement with other extracurricular and athletic activities, undergraduate research, and/or employment.

-The college years are often a time when people shape and refine their fundamental life commitments.
+The college years are often when people begin shaping and refining their fundamental life commitments.
 The Office of the Chaplains serves the Colgate community by cultivating strong, active faith communities and providing a dynamic, friendly, and supportive place in which students can seek answers to life’s biggest questions.
 Students are encouraged to become the best versions of themselves, growing as people of integrity and commitment.
 It is the hope that, through participation in Colgate’s religious communities, students will be brought to a greater understanding of and fidelity toward their own traditions.